rwilliams/jrubywiki/PerformanceTuning.md

 ------------------------
 ObjectSpace has been disabled by default since version 1.1b1.
 Some users reenable ObjectSpace, using the `-X+O` flag (previously `+O`), without realizing what a massive performance hit this is.
 If you are running with ObjectSpace enabled, do not expect any sort of performance.

+JRuby can be told to run without ObjectSpace by specifying the -O flag as follows:

+    jruby -O

+There is also a property you can use to disable ObjectSpace:

+    jruby -J-Djruby.objectspace.enabled=false

 Check the OpenJDK/SunJDK/OracleJDK Code Cache Size
 --------------------------------------------------
 The "Hotspot" VM that runs all the above-mentioned JVMs has a hard upper limit on how much native (i.e. JIT-compiled) code it will load before disabling JIT completely.
 If this disabling happens before the meat of your application has been compiled, it will never compile and your performance will suffer.